 National Museum of Natural History (Smithsonian)

 Hours: Open daily, 10:00 a.m. to 5:30 p.m., every day except Christmas.
-During the spring and summer of 2009, the museum will extend its hours until 7:30 PM on certain dates (check web site for specifics).
+During the spring and summer, the museum may extend its hours until 7:30 PM on certain dates (check web site for specifics).